Scarisbrick: Transport

 Scarisbrick is on the A570 road, which runs northwest through it between Ormskirk and Southport for 4.7 mi.
 The A5147 road, which runs north from Maghull through Halsall, terminates at its junction with the A570 at Scarisbrick.
 There are also two B roads, the B5242 which leads towards Burscough, and the B5243 which provides an alternative route into Southport.
 The nearest motorway links are junction 3 of the M58, 4.4 mi to the southeast at Bickerstaffe, and junction 27 of the M6, 7.9 mi east at Wrightington.

 Arriva North West operate several bus services in Scarisbrick.
-The 385 and 375 are hourly services from Southport to Wigan which both follow similar routes; the 385 crosses Scarisbrick directly along the A570, while the 375 takes a diversion along the B5242 through the more rural parts of the parish, before rejoining the A570 at Ormskirk.
+The 385 and 375 are 3 buses per hour combined (every 40 minutes each to create a combined every 20 minutes frequency [from 1st September]) services from Southport to Wigan which both follow similar routes; the 385 crosses Scarisbrick directly along the A570, while the 375 takes a diversion along the B5242 through the more rural parts of the parish, before rejoining the A570 at Ormskirk.
 The half-hourly 300 service from Southport to Liverpool also passes through Scarisbrick.

 Bescar Lane railway station, which opened in 1855, is managed by Northern Trains on the Manchester to Southport Line.
 As of May 2015, trains generally operate eight times a day Monday–Saturday in each direction, travelling westbound to Southport (12–15 minutes) and eastbound to Manchester Oxford Road via Wigan Wallgate (65–70 minutes).
 There are no train services at Bescar Lane on Sundays.
 During the 2013–14 financial year, the station was used by an estimated 3,146 passengers.

 Heathey Lane Halt, a station on the Barton branch of the Lancashire & Yorkshire Railway, was on the boundary between Scarisbrick and Halsall, just to the north of the B5243 road bridge.
 The station was in operation between 1907 and 1938, and the line itself closed in 1952.